hapax/hapax.github.io/assets/mindjam.md

 be) a cognitive artefact rather than some incorrigible metaphysical fact.
 For arguments in favour of this view, and other elaborations, I refer to that post.

 <!-- Here, I want to discuss some of the broader philosophical aspects of
 brainjam, and how it relates to eternal recurrence, fatalism, the nature of individual identity and free will. -->
 Here, I want to compare brainjam to the doctrine of eternal recurrence: the idea that time is cyclic and we are doomed to repeat ourselves.
-In
-the last section, I'll comment on some of the similarities and difference with brainjam.
+I'll discuss some of the broader philosophical aspects of eternal recurrence, such as how it relates to fatalism, free will and identity, and in the last section, compare to brainjam.

 #### Amor fati